xiix0/scam/README.md

-You too can wear a nose mitten.
+You have Egyptian flu: you're going to be a mummy.